Skip to content

 The Sweeper Loop#

-When the hub is open, an expectation sweeper task wakes every expectation_sweep_interval (default 10 s), walks every active session, runs each expectation's evaluator, and dispatches any violations to the configured handler.
+When the hub is open, an expectation sweeper task wakes every expectation_sweep_interval (default 10 s), walks every active channel, runs each expectation's evaluator, and dispatches any violations to the configured handler.

 For deterministic tests / examples: